Fan art by Allyssinian

 As series one of Sense8 progresses, we watch them try to navigate their new norm and figure out what happened and who is hunting them down.

-The above video is just one small example of how the sensates are able to connect.
-It’s scenes such as this one that completely re-landscape TV.
 Every single episode of both season 1 and 2 is produced to cinematic standards.
 Whilst shows that offer nothing unique get renewed for season upon season, Sense8’s plot alone should have brought it multiple new seasons.

 One of the most irritating things about Sense8’s cancellation is that season two left us on a pretty intense cliffhanger.
 The story was in no way finished and they should have at least been given one more season to conclude things.
 THANKFULLY due to Sense8 fans making themselves heard, it’s now been confirmed that Sense8 will return for a 2-hour special.